Provides background screening services.

 Contact this company to request your report

-- The company will provide a free report if you request it and if previously requested from Checkr by one of its clients.
-The company also provides free reports for any requesting consumer via a dedicated website: .
+- The company will provide a free report if you request it and if the company has a file on you.

 - Requesting copies of your own consumer reports does not hurt your credit scores.